 The non-binding straw poll was just the first step.

-In September, we presented the charter, financial feasibility study and results from the straw poll to members of the Southwest Florida legislative delegation (state Representatives and Senators).
+The Board presented the charter, financial feasibility study and results from the straw poll to members of the Southwest Florida legislative delegation (state Representatives and Senators).

 At that time, the delegation requested that we hold off on officially submitting incorporation, as the Legislative calendar was full and so we could continue to gather input and support for incorporation.
 We expected to present incorporation to our delegation again in 2018, with the goal of having them bring it to the floor for a vote.

 However, the community has expressed concerns and the move forward with incorporation has been placed on hold.
 While we believe the community will eventually need to incorporate in order to control its own destiny and protect the coastal-rural character of this unique Island, the GPICA Board is seeking to address issues that residents care about in other ways.